 Give your toddlers a container and let them explore!
 You can buy these reasonably priced online or at any discount store or just take a jar you have at home.
 Teach toddlers to be careful and gentle with our bug friends and go one step further and learn about the bugs you catch.

 We have created our own Bug Bingo card you can print out and take with you on your bug hunt!
 Download it here.

 There are tonnes of ways you can make boats online, a quick google search and you’re sure to find one suitable for you.
 We simply used string to bind twigs together into a flat base.
 We then used one stick in the middle for a mast which we again secured with string.

 Finally, we attached our own decorated paper sails!
 Literally, just folded paper into a triangle and glued it.
 So easy and lot’s of fun.
 We took our personalised boats to a local boating lake for a race but a stream or even a tub/paddling pool of water in the back garden would work just as well.

 We often forget to just lookup.
 Make a cosy set up with blankets, binoculars, or a telescope and enjoy the sky.
-There are some great apps available or books to help you recognise different stars and talk to children about what they can spot.
+There are some great apps available (we recommend Sky Map) or books to help you recognise different stars and talk to children about what they can spot.